-These invisible barcodes make plastic more likely to be recycled
+These invisible bar codes make plastic more likely to be recycled

 Today, when you recycle a plastic container, it goes to a material recovery facility, where it must be identified and sorted.
 Facilities typically rely on imprecise older technology to try to figure out materials in a particular piece of waste.
 Workers standing next to conveyor belts as packages whiz by can catch others.
-But by embedding a microscopic change in a pattern of pixels—called an invisible barcode—on the label, software can instantly identify the package so it can be sorted and recycled correctly.
+But by embedding a microscopic change in a pattern of pixels—called an invisible bar code—on the label, software can instantly identify the package so it can be sorted and recycled correctly.

 Several of the world’s largest brands, including PepsiCo, Nestle, and P&G, have spent the last two years collaborating with Digimarc, the company that developed the technology.
 Working with recyclers, retailers, and recycling machine manufacturers to test the system, the project aims to target one of the reasons that many plastic packages end up in landfills.